Kitchen Stewardship | Caring for All Our Gifts

 There is obviously less fat content in the 2% so it may (or may not) take longer to thicken up, but it should work out in the end.
 Why whole milk?
 (Actually, I drink raw milk, but that’s another story entirely)

-Yes!
-I finally found one – a dairy-free sweetened condensed milk that uses coconut milk and looks wonderful.
 This helpful article gets a bit science-geeky about the whole process and also includes dairy-free.

-Possibly a more hands-off method:
+Possibly a more hands-off method for homemade sweetened condensed milk:

 One commenter uses a slow cooker, on low all day with the lid slightly ajar to allow for evaporation.
 Whisk every so often to mix up and prevent possible scalding, since a lot of slow cookers tend to run pretty high in the long run.
-She says it lasts up to 4 months in the refrigerator and she can just scoop out the amount she needs!
+She says it lasts up to 4 months in the refrigerator (impressive shelf life!) and she can just scoop out the amount she needs!

 Will you make sweetened condensed milk?

-Healthy Snacks to GoIf taking real food on the go is a challenge for you, you’re not alone.
+If taking real food on the go is a challenge for you, you’re not alone.
 Join thousands of other happy owners of Healthy Snacks to Go, an eBook that is helping real foodies everywhere keep their families nourished (and kids happy) even when they need to pack a snack — without resorting to processed junk food or expensive health food store treats.
 With over a dozen different “bar” recipes alone, including many that are grain-free and contain zero refined sugar, I guarantee you’ll find a new family favorite in Healthy Snacks to Go.

-Do you know if this recipe would work with Lactose Free Whole Milk?
+2. Do you know if this recipe would work with Lactose Free Whole Milk?
 It is actually really difficult to find Coconut milk (and when we can find it, its super pricey) where we live, and the whole family is lactose intolerant, so we have a steady stream of Lactose Free Milk at home….

-• Katie Kimball @ Kitchen Stewardship says
+1. Katie Kimball @ Kitchen Stewardship

 Amber,